tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 For a site i, the classic softmax score would simply be p_{-}^i when the ground truth (true label) is absence, or p_{+}^i when it's presence, i.e. the score for site i is: s^i = p_{+}^i 1_{Y_i=1} + p_{-}^i 1_{Y_i=0}

-#response[The reviewer is factually incorrect.
+#response[The reviewer is incorrect.
 The softmax function is:

 $
 sigma(bold(x))_i = "exp"(x_i)/(sum_j "exp"(x_j))